shephertz/App42_JAVA_SDK/README.md

 App42_JAVA_SDK
 ==============

+# Register and Getting Keys

+1. [Register] (https://apphq.shephertz.com/register) with App42 platform.
+2. Create an app once you are on Quick start page after registration.
+3. If you are already registered, login to [AppHQ] (http://apphq.shephertz.com/register/app42Login) console and create an app from App Manager Tab.

-Download and Set up SDK
+# Download and Set up SDK

 1).
 [Download] (https://github.com/shephertz/App42_JAVA_SDK/archive/master.zip) Java SDK